 The Strategy focuses on what can be achieved on King Island in natural resource management, and how best to achieve these goals for King Island’s asset areas of Land, Biodiversity, Coast and Water.
 The goals have been developed with input from the community, interested groups and the KINRMG.

 The Strategy is divided into three sections: Introduction; Strategic Plan; and Implementation Plan.
 It has been developed to be used by anyone with an interest in King Island to help collaboratively guide King Island’s natural resource management.

-Work will commence soon , with support from Cradle Coast NRM, to update the current Strategy which was written by Jen Milne in 2010.
+The current Strategy updates the document which was written by Jen Milne in 2010.
 This 2010-2020 Strategy was based on a review conducted in 1998-2001 by Facilitator, Helen Morgan.
 King Island Natural Resource Management Review and Strategic Action Plan 1998-2001 Helen Morgan, 2001

 Greg Morris – Vice Chair and Public Officer

 Jennifer Thorn – Treasurer

 Ash Kennedy – Birds of King Island representative

 Sarina Laidler – Councillor representative